 in addition to the technical breakthrough to the DAG operation and lowered cost of security for the transactions, systematically generating new transactions also benefits the network economically. more transactions requiring verification means more verification fees paid to node operators and less wealth sitting idle, increasing money velocity.

 it is assumed that the feature will cause average nodes to earn as much in fees verifying unspent auto-consumption transactions as they spend in fees to generate their own unspent auto-consumption transactions, making the feature cost neutral for average nodes.

 nodes with large inventories of unspents will pay more fees to the network to keep the unspents from expiring. in general terms, it is an economic stimulus where node operators with less wealth stand to disproportionately benefit from the feature at the expense of the node operators with more wealth. funds held in cold storage are not significantly affected as each unspent only needs to be auto-consumed in one transaction before becoming eligible again after coming back online.

 to summarize the economic implication: worker nodes are rewarded, cold storage savers are not significantly affected and nodes with large amounts of idle wealth contribute back to the network.

-unspent auto-consumption transactions that prevent unspents from expiring can only be done when the node with the private key needed to sign the unspents is online. when a node has been offline long enough for unspents to expire they will be processed into new unspent auto-consumption transactions when the node comes back online and re-syncs with the network. during this time the pending and available balance will fluctuate normally until the node coming online is synched.
+unspent auto-consumption transactions that prevent unspents from expiring can only be done when the node with the private key needed to sign the unspents is online. when a node has been offline long enough for unspents to hibernating they will be processed into new unspent auto-consumption transactions when the node comes back online and re-syncs with the network. during this time the pending and available balance will fluctuate normally until the node coming online is synched.